 AI has become quite popular, Nayak said, and there are several factors adding to the hype.
 Although AI algorithms have been around for some time, new learning algorithms and theory have emerged as we learn new ways to use AI.
 The desire to better understand the current data avalanche is also a factor, and she illustrated just how far we’ve come in recent memory by asking participants to remember that at one time, the “data” for an entire project would fit on a floppy disk.

 Mobile devices are generating and consuming large amounts of unstructured data, and the proliferation of applications involving sensors driving the IoT are adding exponential amounts as well.
 So much data is being generated every day, she said, “And we want that data to be accessible to us.”
-Nayak said that according to an October 2018 study by Statistica, 46 percent of companies are using AI in some form, and 32 percent have not yet adopted, but plan to in future.
+Nayak said that according to a study by Statistica, 46 percent of companies are using AI in some form, and 32 percent have not yet adopted, but plan to in future.
 Only 22 percent have not used AI and have no plans to do so.

 AI, Deep Learning, and Machine Learning are All Around Us